 Color: They are most often grey in color.

 Size: Their bodies range between 6 and 8 inches long and they weigh between 3 and 6 ounces.
+Approximately the size of a chipmunk.

 Potentially Dangerous: No